-In both CAS and classical cybernetics, systems are dynamic in the sense they change state in response to external events.
+Systems are dynamic in the sense they change state in response to external events.

-Also, they are dynamic in the very different sense that they can change via generational system mutation.
+But also, they are dynamic in the very different sense that they can change via generational system mutation.

 “able to adapt in and evolve with a changing environment.”